 Your walls aren’t the only feature that may benefit from a new coat of paint.
 You can give your kitchen a complete, easy makeover simply by refinishing or repainting your cabinets.
 The color or wood stain you use can alter your kitchen’s whole design and feel, so think carefully before selecting a shade.

 If you’re DIY savvy, consider installing a new kitchen backsplash.
-Though hiring professionals for this project may end up costing more than $500, you can easily do it yourself within the budget.
+Though hiring professionals for this project may end up costing more than $500, you can easily do it yourself within this budget.
 The most significant factor that contributes to the cost of a new backsplash is the material you choose.
 Here is the average cost per square foot of common backsplash materials:

 - Ceramic: $2 to $5